 Dr. Lozano and collaborative investigators’ overarching hypothesis is that different genetic mutations cooperate with mutant p53 to drive disease initiation and progression by various mechanisms (tumor evolution).
 An understanding of these mechanisms would allow for the development of therapeutics that target a tumor cell’s vulnerabilities.
 Ultimately, their findings will lead to a deep understanding of how p53 mutant tumors evolve and identify vulnerabilities that may be targeted in human cancers.

-- Project Focus:: Multiple lung metastases
+- Overview: Multiple lung metastases